 Crime and punishment in the Victorian era were harsh.
 The smallest of offenses for Victorian criminals could see them in prison for months to years.
 In the years between 1842 and 1877, Britain saw an influx of prisons being built, around 90 in total, designed to hold British prisoners on British soil instead of sending them abroad.
 With many British convicts being sent to Australia to serve their punishment, known as ‘transportation’, Australia was becoming unsettled with its land being used as a British dumping ground for its undesirables and as a result, the early 1950’s saw this practice coming to an end.

 Years banished to overseas prisons for many Victorian criminals became a sentence of years behind bars on home soil.
 A period of solitary confinement was the first stage of punishment.
-A period to reflect on their behaviour and reassess attitudes, usually imposed followed by years of ‘Public Works’ or manual labour in order to complete their punishment.
+A period to reflect on their behavior and reassess attitudes usually imposed followed by years of ‘Public Works’ or manual labor in order to complete their punishment.

 The Lives of Victorian Criminals

 It begins with an overview of the Victorian prison system; how it came about, the conditions and the sentencing.
-This is followed by a chapter explaining the final stages of a sentence, when an offender is released on licence.
+This is followed by a chapter explaining the final stages of a sentence when an offender is released on license.